pretix/pretix/doc/api/resources/events.rst

 to see available options.
 The ``explain=true`` flag enables a verbose mode that provides you with human-readable information about the properties.

+Note that some settings are read-only, e.g. because they can be read on event level but currently only be changed on organizer level.

 .. note:: Please note that this is not a complete representation of all event settings.
 You will find more settings
           in the web interface.